Expressbadger12/bash-network-scanner/README.md

 ### Output

 The script creates a file called output.txt that contains the report and data from the scan.
-The script also creates a file called nmoutput.xml and outherworld.txt which are used by the script for formatting.
+The script will also create an html file called report_<target>.html if you prefer html The script also creates a file called outherworld.txt which are used by the script for formatting.
 They can be ignored by and even deleted by the user.

 ## Disclaimer